IPsec Fault Tolerance

 Firewall filtering rules

 Firewall filtering rules should be tailored to the specific needs of a given network.
-Generally, it is recommended to implement a “deny all” rule and then add rules to allow only the specific traffic that is necessary.
-This helps to block any malicious activity while legitimate traffic is allowed.
+Generally, it is recommended to implement a “deny all” rule and then add rules to allow only the necessary traffic.
+This helps block any malicious activity while allowing legitimate traffic.
 When creating firewall filtering rules, it is essential to consider the following:

 • Make sure to use the most up-to-date protocols and ports.